 Most days I dream of sitting in a quiet place with a hot cup of coffee, a good book and a tray of these sweet buttery buns.

 1 teaspoon salt

-2 tablespoons sugar
+2 tablespoons caster sugar

-2 eggs lightly whisked
+2 eggs, lightly beaten

-85g brown sugar
+85 g brown sugar

-1 tablespoon cinnamon
+1 tablespoon ground cinnamon

 1/3 cup cream cheese

 lemon juice (optional)